By

 Those Who Live Alone

-Something like a fall down the stairs with your arms full of laundry or tripping over the family pet when they cross your path can happen to anyone, no matter how physically strong and healthy they might be.
-When those kinds of accidents happen, you might not have your phone, nor be able to get to one.
+Something like a fall down the stairs with your arms full of laundry or tripping over the family pet when they cross your path can happen to anyone, no matter how physically strong and healthy they may be.
+When those kinds of accidents happen, you might not have your phone on your person, nor be able to get to one.

-If you are wearing a medical alert watch or pendant, you can immediately get help.
+If you are wearing an emergency alert wristband or pendant, you can immediately get help.
 Simply press the button and wait a few seconds for the device to connect to our dedicated team of professionals.
 Tell them what has happened and they will assist you.
 It’s important to remember that a fall sensor comes in very handy here, as you don’t have to worry about pressing the button at all – if you take a serious tumble, the technology in the device will sense what happened and send an alert for you.

 Individuals with a History of Seizures

 Seizures can often hit without warning.
 As a result, controlling your body can be difficult, if not impossible, until the seizure has run its course.
-That means you can easily fall wherever you might happen to be when it hits, without any time to get to a safer place – sometimes you don’t have nearly enough warning to even lie down on the floor where you know you’ll be safer[2].
+That means you can easily fall wherever you might happen to be when it hits, without any time to get to a safer place.
+Sometimes you don’t have nearly enough warning to even lie down on the floor where you know you’ll be safer.2

-If you suffer a seizure that leads to you losing control of your body, you will likely fall onto the floor.
-And when that happens, the fall detection sensor can send an alert for help.
-Even if no one else is around, a medical alert system can send an alert to the Command Center, and a professional will come on the line.
+If you suffer a seizure that leads to you losing control of your body, you will likely fall.
+And if that happens, the fall detection sensor can send an alert for help.
+If you are alone, a medical alert system can send an alert to the Command Center, and a professional will come on the line.
 Even if you can’t respond, they will take the appropriate steps to ensure that you get the help you need.
+Having an alert pendant or wristband could literally save a life.

 Those Prone to Fainting